Crime

 War

-that a war with Iraq is imminent.
-For example, MSNBC aired
+is that a war with Iraq is imminent.
+For example, MSNBC

-a nightly program called ?Countdown to Iraq? (the title has now been
+aired a nightly program called ?Countdown to Iraq? (the title

-changed to "Countdown: Iraq").
-Why is the title a statement
+has now been changed to "Countdown: Iraq").
+Why is the title a

-rather than a question?
-Many Americans continue to believe there
+statement rather than a question?
+Many Americans continue to

 No

-protesters marched in Washington on October 26, 2002.
-Some organizations
+anti-war protesters marched in Washington on October 26, 2002.

-report the number as high as 200,000.
-Similar protests took place
+Some organizations report the number as high as 200,000.
+Similar

-to provide information that would be helpful in understanding the
+information that would be helpful in understanding the positions

-- the subtext is that such disagreement is unpatriotic.
+administration - the subtext is that such disagreement is

 War

-never higher than for war and similar events.
-Never forget that the
+are never higher than for war and similar events.
+Never forget

-mainstream media is in the business of selling.
-Unfortunately, advertisers
+that the mainstream media is in the business of selling.

 Tunnel

-as the media became obsessed with a sniper who was randomly shooting
+this as the media became obsessed with a sniper who was randomly

-people in the Washington D.C. area.
-Now that the sniper has been
+shooting people in the Washington D.C. area.
+Now that the sniper

-caught we can now go back to ?normal.?
-The media does not question
+has been caught we can now go back to ?normal.?
+The media does

 War

-wars.
+earlier wars.
 War is not clean.
-However, the media amazes and entertains
+However, the media amazes and

 Some

-occur.
-We might even blow up a wedding, as we did in Afghanistan.
+deaths will occur.
+We might even blow up a wedding, as we did in

 American

-have us believe that the biggest risk to our soldiers is ?friendly
+would have us believe that the biggest risk to our soldiers is

 Saddam

-man, Saddam Hussein.
-The mainstream media largely ignores the other
+one man, Saddam Hussein.
+The mainstream media largely ignores

-22 million Iraqis, many of whom are starving to death as a result
+the other 22 million Iraqis, many of whom are starving to death

 One

-media.
+alternative media.
 And you will need to look for it.
-Alternative media will not
+Alternative

 I

-as much time as it takes to read the newspaper, and seek alternative
+taking as much time as it takes to read the newspaper, and seek

 Speak

-you do this and it works.
-For example, the Washington Post recently
+help you do this and it works.
+For example, the Washington Post

-suggested that Bush would have won the election if a recount had been
+recently suggested that Bush would have won the election if a

-allowed.
+recount had been allowed.
 As we know, this is not true.
-A letter and phone campaign
+A letter

 I